Listener letter on science: 2022 symposium

 In mid December 2021, University of Auckland Vice-Chancellor Freshwater announced that a symposium would be held in early 2022 to discuss and debate the relationship between matauranga Māori and science.
 The symposium would host representatives from various viewpoints including mātauranga Māori, science, the humanities, and Pacific knowledge systems.
 Freshwater stated that the University of Auckland had also been undergoing a programme to "review and refresh" its commitment to academic freedom and freedom of expression.
 This programme is headed by Professor Peter Hunter, who confirmed that the University had a mechanism to debate controversial issues via its "Hot Topics" forum.

 According to Stuff, in March 2022 a spokesman for the university confirmed that the symposium had been delayed.

+Subsequent developments

+Inclusion of mātauranga Māori and other systems of indigenous knowledge in education was the subject of several 2024 articles in the journal Science.
+Proponents argued that indigenous knowledge can be complementary to science and includes empirical information, even encoded in myths, and that it holds equal educational value to science like the arts and humanities.
+They argued it should be taught alongside science, but not within the science curriculum itself.
+Efforts to include it in education were criticised on the grounds that it is inseparable from spiritual and religious beliefs, leading to their introduction into science classes; that it is not possible to reconcile contradictions between the two; that it comes at the cost of delivering curricula that meets international standards; that policies granting science and indigenous knowledge equal status are based on relativism and inhibit science from questioning claims made by indigenous knowledge systems; and that many proponents of indigenous knowledge engage in ideological antiscience rhetoric.
+The vitalist Māori concept of mauri was inserted into the New Zealand national chemistry curriculum, and the government ignored the objections of science teachers citing the 'equal status' (mana ōrite) policy.
+It was later removed from exam objectives after 18 months of controversy, though it still appeared in some materials afterwards.